-On 1 January 2019 Dutch legislation entered into force that addresses the recovery and settlement of insurance companies ('Wet herstel en afwikkeling van verzekeraars' in Dutch).
-The objective is that insurance companies and supervisors are better prepared against a crisis and that insurance companies can recover from a crisis without government aid. a.s.r. is obliged to have a Preparatory Crisis Plan ('Voorbereidend Crisisplan' in Dutch) in place that has been approved by DNB.
-In 2021 a.s.r. established its Preparatory Crisis Plan. a.s.r.'s Preparatory Crisis Plan helps to be prepared and supports the organisation in various scenarios of extreme financial stress.
+a.s.r. has to comply with Dutch legislation that addresses the recovery and settlement of insurance companies ('Wet herstel en afwikkeling van verzekeraars' in Dutch).
+The objective is that insurance companies and supervisors are better prepared against a crisis and that insurance companies can recover from a crisis without government aid.
+On 5 April 2023 a new policy rule on resolvability of insurance companies was published.
+The policy rule specifies the criteria DNB has to take into account when identifying impediments to resolution in relation to Dutch insurance companies.

+As part of the legislation a.s.r. is obliged to have a Preparatory Crisis Plan ('Voorbereidend Crisisplan' in Dutch) in place that has been approved by DNB. a.s.r.'s Preparatory Crisis Plan helps to be prepared and supports the organisation in various scenarios of extreme financial stress.
 The Preparatory Crisis Plan describes and quantifies the measures that can be applied to handle a crisis situation and to resume business.
 These measures are tested in the scenario analysis, in which the effects of each recovery measure on a.s.r.'s financial position (solvency and liquidity) are quantified.
 The required preparations for implementing the measures, their implementation time and effectiveness, potential obstacles, impact on clients and operational effects are also assessed.
 The main purpose of the Preparatory Crisis Plan is to increase the chances of early intervention in the event of a financial crisis situation and to further guarantee that the interest of clients and other stakeholders are protected.